LaurelleJinelle/Mission-capstone-/README.md

 ## Acknowledgments

-- Emmanuel Adjei (supervisor), for methodological guidance throughout.
+- Emmanuel Adjei (supervisor), for guidance throughout.
 - African Leadership University, for the BSc Software Engineering programme under which this work was conducted.
 - The Nigerian Electricity Regulatory Commission, for making the Q4 2022